Biocompatibility evaluation of respiratory gas pathways in healthcare applications

 It also highlights certain data needed to properly assess the health risk evaluation of a gas pathway in a respiratory medical device.

-ISO 18562-2 Tests on particulate matter emissions
+ISO 18562-2 Tests for emissions of particulate matter

 This second part of standard 18562 focuses on particle emissions from respiratory medical devices used in healthcare applications.
 It sets out the various methodologies for quantifying the levels of particles released by the tested device.
 It includes acceptable concentration limits for particles based on their diameter.